Ski, party, seed a pandemic: The travel rules that let COVID-19 take flight

 “They knew; they just weren’t telling anyone,” said Witt, who is part of the lawsuit.
 “Wealth before health.”

-Plague and Panic
+Plague and panic

 Growing up in Hamburg, Garten was 16 when her family first visited the sleepy resort of Ischgl in the late 1980s.
 It catered to avid skiers, mostly Germans.
 Cow manure sometimes littered the streets.